 Relevant Foreground IPR Please provide a list of the relevant foreground IPR that will be generated in the course of the project e.g. reports, models, tools etc.

-Update

 Data Access Details (standard ESO response - please do not edit)

 Data for this project and all other projects funded under the Network Innovation Allowance (NIA), Network Innovation Competition (NIC) or the new Strategic Innovation Fund (SIF) can be found or requested in a number of ways: